Čakovci: History

 The continuous human presence in village comes from the period of Middle Ages.
 The papal legate two times visited village, first time in 1333 and second in 1335.
 The first sources in which village was mentioned used its Hungarian name Chak which was subsequently Croatized into modern day version Čakovci. Čakovci area up to the Ottoman conquest was relatively densely populated, and after the fall of Syrmia, village was depopulated so that at the time before Ottomans withdrawal from the region in 1715 village had 8 Catholic households.
 One household was from Sarajevo.

 After the departure of the Ottomans, the King's chamber began to settle Orthodox subjects in Čakovci.
 Those Orthodox subjects came from Bosnia and Baranja.
 In 1723 there was already 30 Orthodox houses in village.
 In 1732 a wooden orthodox church was built and in 1764 rock one.

 Village population increased over time so that in 1847 it counted 690 residents.
 Out of that number 492 of them were Roman Catholics and Orthodox 195.
 Increasing immigration of ethnic Hungarians was also present so that Hungarian society "Julian" was opened in 1907 as well as elementary school in Hungarian.
 Rail link connected Čakovci with Ilača and Vukovar in 1912.
 In 1826/28 along with Orthodox, Roman Catholic church was built.
 Church was severely burned and devastated during Croatian War of Independence.
 Through history, local Orthodox residents fell within the parish in Novi Banovci, and Roman Catholic under the one in Mikluševci.
+Houses in the village were originally built along the road connecting those two villages.